akashbalte/MLP259-CMS/README.md

 # MLP259-CMS
-Canteen Management System
+## Canteen Management System

-Programming Language: Java
+->Programming Language: Java\
-OOPS Concept: Class, Object, Polymorphism, Abstraction, Encapsulation
+->OOPS Concept: Class, Object, Polymorphism, Abstraction, Encapsulation

-About the Code:
+### About the Code:
 1. As a customer,
 can view personal and wallet details can order food items